thadeshammer/boilerplate-sqlalch-fastapi/readme.md

 ### Docker

 **DB** This example uses postgres but I also tested it against mysql and sqlite3.

 **SERVER** FastAPI on uvicorn, see `requirements.txt` for libraries you'll need.
 Runs on port 80.

 ### Python

-I'm using 3.11 in this example, but since FastAPI has a dependency on wheel, you might find that your IDE (looking at you VSCode) will always be unhappy with FastAPI; this is because - I've learned - the maintainers of wheel deprioritize Windows.
+I'm using 3.11 in this example, but since FastAPI has a dependency on `wheel`, you might find that your IDE (looking at you VSCode) will always be unhappy with FastAPI; this is because - I've learned - the maintainers of wheel deprioritize Windows.
+(Personally, I don't blame them, but it is a factor.)
 Since the app itself runs dockerized, it will work.
 You just have to deal with the red squigglies.

 * **fastapi** run on uvicorn with hot-reload.
 * **slowapi** with a simplistic example of rate-limiting